Contact & Help

 These emissions contribute to the deterioration of air quality.
 For example, in Brussels, concentrations of particulate matter (PM2.5) and nitrogen dioxide (NO2) exceed the thresholds set by the European Union (for NO2) and recommendations by the World Health Organization (for PM2.5), which may result in health problems for the entire population.

 Poor air quality is the cause of premature deaths and major health problems (respiratory and cardiovascular diseases, etc.) and especially affects the most vulnerable people, such as children and the elderly.
-In 2016, Belgium recorded 7,600 premature deaths due to exposure to particulate matter, 1,600 premature deaths due to exposure to nitrogen dioxide and 180
+In 2021, Belgium recorded 5,100 premature deaths due to exposure to particulate matter, 1,400 premature deaths due to exposure to nitrogen dioxide and 310 premature deaths due to exposure to ozone, according to the latest report from the European Environment Agency (2023)

 On average, older vehicles emit more pollutants that are harmful to health (nitrogen oxides, particulate matter, etc.) than newer vehicles.
 This is why access to the LEZ is restricted according to the age of the vehicle.